-27 SLOVAK REPUBLIC
+27. SLOVAK REPUBLIC

-AF Vehicles / Vessels Publi cly acce ssible AF I nfrastructu re Measures Fuel / transport mode / targets year Current situation (from EAFO Future Estimate Future share (%) Estimate reached Current situation (from EAFO Target Target attain- Sufficiency (Index / Assessment) Score Compre- hensive- March 2017) Estimate Share (70) (%) March 2017) ment (%) Current Future ness Electricity / vehicles / 2020 586 10,000 0.49 5.9 440 750 58.7 1.33 13.33 М С CNG / vehicles / 2020 822 5,000 0.24 16.4 10 41 24.4 82.20 121.95 L n LNG / heavy duty vehicles / 2025 0 2 0.0 ОК L n LNG / seagoing ships / 2025 NA NA NA NA NA NA NA NA NA NA NA LNG / inland waterway vessels / 2030 2 ОК L n H2 / vehicles / 2025 0 х L n LPG / vehicles 42,982 (NPF) 15,500 (EAFO) 380 (NPF) 210 (EAFO) Х Х -
+AF Vehicles / Vessels Publi cly acce ssible AF I nfrastructu ire Me easures Fuel / transport mode / targets year Current situation (from EAFO Future Estimate Future share (%) Estimate reached Current situation (from EAFO Target Target attain- Sufficienc Assess cy (Index / sment) Score Compre- hensivemode / targets year March 2017) Estimate Silare (70) (%) March 2017) ment (%) Current Future ness Electricity / vehicles / 2020 586 10,000 0.49 5.9 440 750 58.7 1.33 13.33 М С CNG / vehicles / 2020 822 5,000 0.24 16.4 10 41 24.4 82.20 121.95 L n LNG / heavy duty vehicles / 2025 0 2 0.0 ОК L n LNG / seagoing ships / 2025 NA NA NA NA NA NA NA NA NA NA NA LNG / inland waterway vessels / 2030 2 ОК L n H2 / vehicles / 2025 0 х L n LPG / vehicles 42,982 (NPF) 15,500 (EAFO) 380 (NPF) 210 (EAFO) Х Х -

-The Slovak NPF partly addresses the requirements of Article 3.
+The Slovak NPF addresses partly the requirements of Article 3.
 It contains a discussion of the current state and future scenarios for alternative fuels in the transport sector.
-For all the mandatory fuels and modes (electricity and natural gas) it establishes targets as required by Article 3 of the Directive.
+For all the mandatory fuels and modes (electricity and natural gas), it establishes targets as required by Article 3 of the Directive.
 No measures have been taken or proposed to promote alternative fuels infrastructure in public transport services or to facilitate the deployment of recharging points not accessible to the public.

 The Slovak NPF puts a comparably low emphasis on electric vehicles and estimates only 0.5% electric vehicles on the road in 2020.
 The number of electric recharging points foreseen for 2020 and 2025 seems not sufficient to cover the needs of Slovakia in terms of number of the estimated number of vehicles and distance requirements.
 This could evolve to become a barrier for the further deployment of electric vehicles in Slovakia and could also lead to market fragmentation within the EU.
 The spatial distribution of the recharging points is not given.
-According to the Slovak NPF, the greatest distance between any two directly neighbouring rapid-recharging points, at the moment, is approximately 80 km which seems insufficient.
-Also, according to the Slovak NPF, South Slovakia is at the moment poorly - perhaps even inadequately - covered in terms of all types of recharging.
+According to the Slovak NPF, the greatest distance between any two directly neighbouring high power recharging points is at the moment approximately 80 km which seems insufficient.
+Also according to the Slovak NPF, South Slovakia is at the moment poorly - perhaps even inadequately - covered in terms of all types of recharging.
 It will be important to closely monitor this development and correct the infrastructure targets in line with the market developments.
 Purchase incentives have been defined to increase the number of electric vehicles in Slovakia.
-The Slovakian NPF does not include concrete plans for shore-side electricity supply for inland ports.
-However, it mentions that this will be further investigated in the future.
 The Slovak NPF discusses electricity for stationary airplanes at the Bratislava TEN-T Core Network airport.
 It does not specify any quantitative targets for this.
+The Slovakian NPF does not include concrete plans for shoreside electricity supply for inland ports.
+However, it mentions that this will be further investigated in the future.

-Regarding CNG, the NPF shows that the available number of CNG refuelling points, and the ones planned for 2020 and 2025, are sufficient to pass the threshold value of one CNG refuelling point per 600 vehicles today and in the future.
-The distance requirement of at least one refuelling point every 150 km is already met today.
-The NPF also shows the ambition of increasing the number of CNG refuelling points with a specific plan on selected urban/suburban agglomerations.
+Regarding CNG, the NPF shows that the available number of CNG refuelling points and the ones planned for 2020 and 2025 are sufficient to pass the threshold value of one CNG refuelling point per 600 vehicles today and in the future.
+The distance requirement of at least one refuelling point every 150 km is met already today.
+The NPF shows also the ambition of increasing the number of CNG refuelling points with a specific plan on selected urban/suburban agglomerations.
 Some lower impact financial measures have been defined to promote the use of CNG vehicles on the roads.